yaning-wu/yaning-wu.github.io/_pages/public_engagement.md

 I often ponder what defines a member of the public, a patient, and a researcher or "expert" ...

-I can never be sure, and I often blur those lines myself.
+I can never be sure, and I blur those lines myself.
 What I do know, though, is that public engagement skills are crucial for any researcher, so here are some of my experiences working with diverse stakeholders in and outside of academia.

 as a patient/public contributor
 ======